srirampamerla/Unsupervised_K-Means/Silhouette Method.md

+# Silhouette Score

-The Silhouette Method or score is a measure of how similar a data point is within-cluster compared to other clusters s(i)=b(i)-a(i)/max{a(i),b(i)}
+The Silhouette Method or score is a measure of how similar a data point is within-cluster compared to other clusters

+# s(i)=b(i)-a(i)/max{a(i),b(i)}

 .
 S(i) is the silhouette coefficient of the data point i.

 · a(i) is the average distance between i and all the other data points in the cluster to which i belongs.

 · b(i) is the average distance from i to all clusters to which i does not belong.

 Calculate the average_silhouette for every k.
 Average - silhouette =  s(i)/n

 · The value of the silhouette coefficient is between [-1, 1].

 .
-A score of 1 denotes the best, meaning that the data point i is very

-compact within the cluster to which it belongs and far away from the other clusters.
+A score of 1 denotes the best, meaning that the data point i is very compact within the cluster to which it belongs and far away from the other clusters.

 .
 The worst value is -1.